levantini4n/Educational-NeuralNetwork-Framework/README.md

 Clueless about how neural networks work?
 Use the Manim animation engine to get an `mp4` out of the Python code in *scene/nn.py* illustrating the neural network implemented in *example.zig*.

-If you are on NixOS and using flakes, just:
+If you are using nix and flakes, just:
 1. `cd scene`
 2. `nix develop`
 3. Follow instructions that get printed out to the terminal